Scientific Calculator

 Frequently Asked Questions

-log (log base 10) is the common logarithm — log(100) = 2. ln is the natural logarithm (base e) — ln(e) = 1.
-In science and engineering, ln is more commonly used.
+log is logarithm base 10 — log(100) = 2. ln is the natural logarithm base e — ln(e) = 1.
+In calculus and physics, ln is more commonly used.
 In everyday calculations, log base 10 is standard.

 How to Use a Scientific Calculator